 My Paddle Boarding experience would be along the Grand Western Canal in the town of Tiverton, mid-Devon.
 It used to run from Taunton, Somerset and ended in Tiverton, Devon and dates back to 1796, where the Bristol Channel in the north was linked to the English Channel in the south.

 As well as horse drawn barge rides, it’s beautiful to walk along and observe the wildlife and there are some beautiful pictures that can be taken on the walks, especially of the old stone bridges spanning the Canal.
-See my Photo of the Week about Tiverton in general, giving you info about the town itself.
+Come and take a look around Tiverton as I show you around this mid-Devon town.

 We joined the Canal at the Swan’s Neck – named because the canal literally loops like a swan’s neck.

-Rob had inflated the boards and I’d doned myself with the wetsuit, and after a slight wobbly time getting on, I managed to kneel up and we set off.
+Rob had inflated the boards and I’d donned myself with the wetsuit, and after a slight wobbly time getting on, I managed to kneel up and we set off.

 We spend approx. two hours on the water in total during which time I managed to get relatively comfortable and take in the scenery around me; ducks, even a kingfisher!